Leader Biographies

 Audrey Armstrong

-For many years Audrey was a presenter with the Monarch Teacher Network, leading workshops on the monarch butterfly, habitat development and Voices From the Land (engaging children and adults with art through nature, language and drama) throughout Canada and the USA.
+For many years Audrey was a presenter with the Monarch Teacher Network, leading workshops on the monarch butterfly and habitat development.
 She taught elementary school with the Bluewater District School Board for 25 years.
 Prior to teaching, Audrey had a career as a designer/weaver of wearable art and a founding member of Makers gallery in Owen Sound.
-She now embraces the opportunity to travel, hike, ski, bike, canoe and explore this wonderful world with her husband and share her love and concerns for the natural world and monarch butterflies with the public.
+Working with the Owen Sound Field Naturalists’ Publications Committee, she has helped update and revise guide books on Orchids, Ferns, Asters, Goldenrods and Fleabanes.
+She embraces the opportunity to travel, hike, ski, bike, canoe and explore this wonderful world with her husband and share her love and concerns for the natural world and monarch butterflies with the public.

 -